 In the preparation stage of crisis management, the necessary planning for temporary accommodation should be done.
 In this regard, we should extract the places that meet the necessary conditions from various information sources such as satellite images, maps and existing information layers.
 These places should be in such a way that by moving people there, they are both safe from danger and accessible, that is, it is possible to provide quick aid to them (Saadat Sarasht, 2015: 6).
-On the other hand, the capacity and distribution of these places in the city should be such that not only do they cover all the surrounding building blocks, but their distance to the building blocks does not exceed a threshold (about one kilometer) because it has been seen from experience that When moving the population to safe areas, the traffic caused by traffic, accidents and destruction of buildings is such that people (sometimes injured) have to walk the route.
-If there is no safe area for the building blocks in this radius, it is necessary to prevent the accident before it happens and build safe areas in appropriate places (Naqdi et al., 2015: 3).
+On the other hand, the capacity and distribution of these places in the city should be such that not only do they cover all the surrounding building blocks, but their distance to the building blocks does not exceed a threshold (about one kilometer) because it has been seen from experience that When moving the population to safe areas, the traffic caused by traffic, accidents and destruction of building blocks in this radius, it is necessary to prevent the accident before it happens and build safe areas in appropriate places (Naqdi et al., 2015: 3).